pawel-piwowar/oauth2-demo/README.md

-## Oauth2 Demo
+## Oauth2 Demo with Spring Boot 2 and WebFlux

-### Scenario
+### Actors
 - "Resource Application" ( oauth2-demo-resource-app,  localhost:8080) has protected resource: http://localhost:8080/api/accounts/default (account data) which can only be accessed by authorized users.
 - "Authorization Server" (oauth2-demo-auth-server, localhost:8082) is configured for authorization of "Resource Application".
 Single user "demo" is defined with role "USER".
-- Anonymous user is visiting "Client Application" (oauth2-demo-client-app, http://localhost:8081).
-"Client Application" gives him possibility to retrieve his account data from "Resource Application".
+- "Client Application" (oauth2-demo-client-app, http://localhost:8081) wants to retrieve user account data from "Resource Application". (for example to validate user credibility)
+- User who has his account data in "Resource Application" and is using "Client Application"

+### Scenario
+- User is visiting "Client Application" which gives
 - After user confirmation, redirect is made to "Authorization Server"
 ```
 http://localhost:8082/oauth/authorize?client_id=demo-client-app&response_type=code&scope=read_account